wix-incubator/wix-answers-public/integration-boilerplate/README.md

 # Wix Answers integration boilerplate
-In this boilerplate you will find the basic implantation in order to successfuly integrate with Wix Answers.
+In this boilerplate you will find the basic implementation in order to successfuly integrate with Wix Answers.
-The boilerplate is a node application written in typescript and it uses mongodb (easy to change) as an example of how we think integrations should be develope.
+The boilerplate is a node application written in typescript and it uses mongodb (easy to change) as an example of how we think integrations should be developed.

 This boilerplate is implementation of https://help.wixanswers.com/en/article/wix-answers-integrations